Shadow Box Hook Shelf | Repurposed Window

 SAVE & SHARE these tips on Pinterest.

 One last tip—I don’t want to insult your intelligence, but you may not be using a screwdriver in the easiest way for these kinds of projects.
 To turn a hand screwdriver into a ratcheting screwdriver, use one hand to pivot the screwdriver while holding the other palm firmly on top of the screwdriver.
-I was unable to take a picture of the process since it takes two hands to do this, and another to take a picture!
-Let me know in a comment below if you already knew this or if it’s something of an a-ha moment for you.
+I could not take a picture of the process since it takes two hands to do this and another to take a picture!
+Let me know in a comment below if you already knew this or if it’s an a-ha moment for you.
 I hope the explanation makes sense.

 Perfect Coat Hook Installation